-As at the Record Date and as of the date hereof, there are 19,949,136 Common Shares issued and outstanding and entitled to vote at the Meeting on the basis of one vote for each Common Share held.
+As at the Record Date and as of the date hereof, there are 19,949,137 Common Shares issued and outstanding and entitled to vote at the Meeting on the basis of one vote for each Common Share held.
 No preferred shares are issued or outstanding as at the Record Date or as of the date hereof.

 To the knowledge of the directors and executive officers of the Corporation, as at the date hereof, the only Shareholder of the Corporation that beneficially owns, or controls or directs, directly or indirectly, 10% or more of the Common Shares is Kulczyk Investments S.A. ("KI").
 KI is a private corporation organized under the laws of Luxembourg which owns 6,755,209 Common Shares (representing approximately 33.9% of the Common Shares).
 KI is controlled by Dr. Jan J. Kulczyk.
-As a result of an agreement in place between Radwan Investments GmBH ("Radwan") and KI dated September 15, 2010, which entitles Radwan to participate in a percentage of KI's investments and provides that Radwan will vote any securities it purchases pursuant to such agreement in accordance with the directions of KI, KI may also be considered to direct 752,768 Common Shares.
+As a result of an agreement in place between Radwan Investments GmBH ("Radwan") and KI dated September 15, 2010, under which Radwan is obliged to vote any securities it holds pursuant to such agreement in accordance with the directions of KI, KI may also be considered to direct 752,768 Common Shares owned by Radwan, representing approximately 3.8% of the issued and outstanding Common Shares.
 KI and Radwan collectively hold 7,507,977 Common Shares or approximately 37.6% of the issued and outstanding Shares.

-As of the date hereof, the directors and executive officers of the Corporation and KI collectively own, or control or direct, directly or indirectly, 13,483,394 Common Shares, representing approximately 67.6% of the Common Shares.
+As of the date hereof, the directors and executive officers of the Corporation and KI collectively own, or control or direct, directly or indirectly, 13,599,394 Common Shares, representing approximately 68.3% of the Common Shares.